Please Note: Due to private party demand and music licensing restrictions, I am only able to accept a limited

 Q: I'm interested in karaoke.
 How should I choose?

-A: Believe it or not, we sometimes get calls that go like this: "Hi, I want karaoke.
+A: Believe it or not, I sometimes get calls that go like this: "Hi, I want karaoke.
 I'm going to hire the cheapest one I can find."
 Wow...I'd want to know more.
 It will be much more successful if you find a good entertainer who has the most appropriate song selection for the customers at your particular establishment.

 Q: How do I find one?